Fast Facts about Farmington, New Mexico

 505-564-7600

 Glade Run Recreation Area, also known as the Glade, consists of 19,000 acres of open public land along the north and northwest side of Farmington.
 At an elevation of 5,669 feet, this popular recreation area consists of sandy arroyos, slick rock, rolling foothills, and mountain trails.
-The Glade offers motorcycle, mountain bike, ATV/UTV, Jeeps and equestrian trails.
+The Glade offers motorcycle, mountain bike, ATV/UTV, Jeep, and equestrian trails.
 The area is open year-round, dry overnight camping is permitted.

 Civitan Municipal